 However, my most memorable hole was #17 when three deer came bounding a cross the fairway followed by a single doe trying to catch up.
 Sounds like my game!
 This big sweeping dogleg left forces you to hit a solid drive to avoid the river that borders the entire left side of this par-4.
 You must decide how much to bite off to best take on this raised green with a monster bunker front left and another one right.

 The back nine is more picturesque of the two loops with higher elevation changes and the fact that the Big Biloxi River coming into play on holes 13 through 17.
 Overall, I found the greens to be small and irregular in shape and the sugar white soft sand to be extremely consistent.
 The overall design is fantastic but there were no tee block yardage markers, nor GPS on the carts and the overall maintenance seemed to be lacking, makes me question the current rankings.

-Dave Finn is our Canadian Correspondent.
-To read more about his golf adventures visit www.golftravelandleisure.com
+To read more about Dave Finn's golf adventures visit www.golftravelandleisure.com